TiemenV/x86-assembly-fibonacci/README.md

 # x86-assembly-fibonacci
-Putting the first 10 numbers of the fibonnaci row into memory
+Putting the first 10 numbers of the fibonacci row into memory